Privacy Policy Cookie Policy

 Buttons

-1. For the MVP, we settled on two sizes, action-based colors (red, green), and two generic colors (blue, black).
+1. For the MVP, I reduced our options to two sizes, action-based colors (red, green), and two generic colors (blue, black).
 Colors were adjusted for accessibility, aiming for a balance between AA and AAA standards, as the latter could be too restrictive.

 2. Users should be able to see all options, even if inactive, so adjustments were made to achieve that.